thomaspollock123/COMP41720_The_Goobers/README.md

 # TickerTrek - Real-Time Distributed Stock Trading System

 ## Overview
-This project implements a real-time distributed stock trading system to enable traders to make informed buy/sell decisions on Apple stock.
-The system uses predictive analytics and visualisations of historical market data to simplify decision making for traders.
-By integrating multiple APIs, machine learning, and a distributed architecture, this system simulates key functionalities of high-frequency trading systems (HFT), excluding automated trade execution.
+TickerTrek is a real-time, distributed, trading data provision system, created to help traders make informed buy/sell decisions on Apple stock.
+This distributed system polls three different API providers for financial information (e.g. stock open/close price), processes the data into a standard format, predicts price movement using machine learning, serves the predictions, and aggregates historical price data for access through a simple and intuitive web application UI.
+Ultimately, this system is a simplified version of a standard high-frequency trading (HFT) system, minus the automated trade execution, which is instead left to the trader to carry out independently.

 ## Features
 - **Real-time price updates** via multiple stock price APIs